Peter Taylor (footballer, born 1928): Relationship with Clough

-Though Taylor's friendship and partnership with Clough had been strong, their relationship had sometimes become strained on occasion.
+Though Taylor's friendship and partnership with Clough had been strong, their relationship sometimes became strained.
 While at Derby in 1971, Taylor was riled when he learned that Clough had failed to disclose to him that he had received a pay rise of £5,000 from chairman Sam Longson.
 He was also annoyed that Clough was often away earning extra money from media work while he was left to do a larger share of the work with the players.
 The relationship worsened in the autumn of 1980 when Taylor published With Clough, by Taylor, an autobiography which was largely based on Taylor's work with Clough.
-Taylor had not told Clough that he was writing the book and did not give him a share of the proceeds.
-In February 1972 Taylor was approached by and received an offer from Frank O'Farrell to be his number two at Manchester United but the United board rejected the offer because of apparent fear from Busby about Clough mountaining a campaign against the club in the media.
+Taylor had not told Clough he was writing the book and did not give him a share of the proceeds.
+In February 1972 Taylor was approached by and received an offer from Frank O'Farrell to be his number two at Manchester United.
+The United board rejected the offer because of apparent fear from Busby about Clough mounting a campaign against the club in the media.

-Although they initially parted on good terms when Taylor retired in May 1982, and spent time together that summer in Cala Millor the relationship was severely strained when Taylor became manager of Derby County in November 1982, and finally damaged permanently after a dispute over the transfer in May 1983 of John Robertson from Forest to Derby, where Taylor was now managing.
-Clough was apparently angered that Taylor did not inform him about the deal.
+Although they initially parted on good terms when Taylor retired in May 1982 and spent time together that summer in Cala Millor the relationship was severely strained when Taylor became manager of Derby County in November 1982, and finally damaged permanently after a dispute over the transfer in May 1983 of John Robertson from Forest to Derby, where Taylor was now managing.
+Clough was angered that Taylor did not inform him about the deal.
 Clough attacked Taylor in a tabloid article on 3 July 1983 as being a "rattlesnake", "a snake-in-the-grass" and said that "We pass each other on the A52 going to work on most days of the week.
 But if his car broke down and I saw him thumbing a lift, I wouldn't pick him up, I'd run him over".
 The two men would never speak to one another again.
 Shortly before his death, he did scouting work for Leicester City.

 Death

 On 4 October 1990, Peter Taylor died suddenly of pulmonary fibrosis while on holiday in Costa De Los Pinos, Mallorca, at the age of 62.
-When told of Taylor's death by Ron Fenton, Clough apparently did not speak and put the phone down on him.
-He also, while very upset, made a phone call to the Taylor family.
-Clough, along with the rest of his family, attended the funeral 12 days later at St Peter's Church, Widmerpool as did around 250 people, including Colin Todd, Roy McFarland, Larry Lloyd, Alan Durban, Frank Clark, David Pleat, Jimmy Sirrel, Kevin Hector, Peter Withe and Archie Gemmill.
-Clough dedicated his 1994 autobiography to Taylor saying "To Peter.
+When told of Taylor's death by Ron Fenton, Clough did not speak and put the phone down on him.
+While deeply upset, he also made a phone call to the Taylor family.
+Clough, along with the rest of his family, attended the funeral 11 days later at St Peter's Church, Widmerpool as did around 250 people, including Colin Todd, David Nish, Roy McFarland, Larry Lloyd, Alan Durban, Jimmy Gordon, Nigel Clough, Arthur Cox, Frank Clark, David Pleat, Jimmy Sirrel, Kevin Hector, Peter Withe and Archie Gemmill.
+Clough dedicated his 1994 autobiography to Taylor, saying, "To Peter.
 Still miss you badly.
 You once said: 'When you get shot of me there won't be as much laughter in your life'.
 You were right."